ghoshpoulami1293/ComicBookUniverse/README.md

 # ComicBookUniverse

-This project is designed to create an application to visualize graphs that help explore comicbook characters and their features.
+This project is designed to create an application to visualize graphs utilizing Neo4j that help explore comicbook characters and their features.

 ## 1. Data Choice